From A Wiki of Ice and Fire

 At Oldstones, upon receiving the news of Balon Greyjoy’s death from the captain of the Myraham, Robb Stark immediately makes plans to march on Moat Cailin.
 He realises that Victarion will have been compelled to return to Pyke.
 Robb states to his bannermen,

 |“||Moat Cailin is the key.
 Lord Balon knew that, which is why he sent his brother Victarion there with the hard heart of the Greyjoy strength. ||”|

 The sixty-three-man ironborn garrison begins to run low on food and supplies.

 Ramsay Bolton sends Theon Greyjoy to offer the ironborn food and safe passage in return if they surrender unarmed.
 When they do surrender Ramsay has all sixty three of them flayed alive.
 The next day their skinless bodies, still dripping fresh blood, are put on pikes and displayed along the road.
 Ramsay and Theon meet the returning northern host of Lord Roose Bolton and his Frey allies at Moat Cailin.

-Chapters that take place in the Dreadfort
+Chapters that take place at Moat Cailin

 References and Notes